-5. GOV.UK relies on users’ trust in order to fill its role as the home of government services and information online.
-This means:
+GOV.UK relies on users’ trust in order to fulfill its role as the home of government services and information online.

-- a) when pointing users towards third party services, we need to be clear that users are leaving GOV.UK
+This means that when we point users towards third party services, we need to be clear they’re leaving GOV.UK.
+For example:

-- b) as part of the ongoing user testing of GOV.UK, we will continue to test that users are clear and confident about when they are on GOV.UK and when they are being taken elsewhere
+This also means that as part of the ongoing user testing of GOV.UK, we will continue to test that users are clear and confident about when they are on GOV.UK and when they are being taken elsewhere.

 Changing external content